tom-van-wijk/DADA2_amplicon_pipeline/README.md

 			raw sequences of the forward and reverse reads.
 			For each sample, these fastq files need to be named with an '_R1' or '_R2' tag respectively and  be furthermore identical.
-			The data is expected to be free of sequencing primers, adapters and filters but trimming, quality filtering and phiX filtering is performed by the pipeline.
+			The data is expected to be free of primer-, barcode- and adapter sequences.
+			Trimming, quality filtering and phiX filtering is performed by the pipeline.

 -	**'outputdir':**	location of output directory.<br />
 			Default = subdirectory in inputdir